|

 Exception: Veterans benefits, including allowances for Aid and Attendance, Housebound, and Unusual Medical Expenses usually increase only once a year, in January.
 If an IM agency verifies the January veterans benefit increase, it does not have to re-verify the veteran benefit income at the time of the next scheduled eligibility renewal, which occurs later in that same year.
 If another change in the veterans benefit does occur between January and the next scheduled eligibility renewal, that income change will have to be verified.
 This exception is being adopted to reduce the verification workload for both the IM agency and Veterans Administration staff, who routinely pursue and provide veterans benefit income verification every January.

-Eligibility must not be denied for failure to provide the required verification until the later of:
+Eligibility cannot be denied for failure to provide the required verification until the later of:

-When a change is reported that requires verification, the member must be notified in writing of the specific verification required and allowed a minimum of 20 days to provide it.
+When a member reports a change that requires verification, current health care benefits are maintained while the change is being processed, including while verification is requested.
+The member must be notified in writing of the specific verification required and allowed a minimum of 20 days to provide it.

 Wisconsin Medicaid uses data exchanges with the Wisconsin Vital Records Office and the Social Security Administration (SSA) to identify when an applicant or member has died and to verify the date of death.